-Breast reduction surgery, also known as a reduction mammoplasty is a surgical procedure to reduce the size of overly large breasts.
-Many women choose to have a reduction surgery due to how they feel about having large breasts, and also due to the health issue it can cause.
+Breast reduction surgery, also known as a reduction mammoplasty, is a surgical procedure to reduce the size of overly large breasts.
+Many women choose to have a reduction surgery due to how they feel about having large breasts, and also due to the health issues it can cause.

 Common reasons women consider breast reduction surgery

-- Reduce the weight of heavy breasts which may be contributing to neck or back pain.
-Heavy breasts may also cause bra straps to dig into the shoulders.
+- Reduce the weight of large and heavy breasts which may be contributing to neck and shoulder pain, as well as back pain and other physical discomfort.

-- Skin irritations such as rashes/fungal infections beneath the breasts.
+- Skin irritations such as rashes/fungal infections which might occur beneath the breasts.

 - Clothing may be difficult to find that fits well.